Wildlife Research ExpeditionSpend 4, 8 or 12 weeks on the Mahlahla campus as part of your journey towards becoming a field researcher.

 Most fieldwork in Africa will require field biologists to drive a 4×4 on and off-road in remote areas.
 This can be very challenging if you don’t know the fundamentals, even more so in a remote location.
 Safety and awareness will be at the forefront of this course.
 Skills covered during this course will be the basics of 4×4 off-road driving, changing a wheel, fixing a tyre, and recovery, which are common challenges in the field.

 The course may cover:

-Whilst we all like to see our study animals, this is not always possible and whilst trail cameras are useful in some aspects, animals are giving us information through their spoor all the time.
-Learning how to interpret this data and some of the collection techniques associated with it, gives us vital information about some of the more elusive species as well as important information on how to be safe in the field.
+It is never set in stone that you will find your subject in the bush, and while trail cameras are useful they can also lead to dead ends.
+Animals are always giving us information through their spoor (tracks).
+Learning how to interpret this data, and some of the collection techniques associated with it, gives us vital information about some of the more elusive species, and important information on how to be safe in the field.

 At the end of this course students will:

 - have an understanding of the principles of tracking,

 - be confident in tracking techniques,

 - be able to identify tracks of the larger species of animals in the area,